writethedocs/www/docs/conf/cincinnati/2018/unconference.rst

 Schedule
 --------

-Unconference sessions will begin after lunch on Monday, and run throughout Monday afternoon.
-Tuesday it will start after the job fair and run all day.
+The Unconference will be on the day Sunday.